Jump to

 If so, this suggests that relativity could perhaps be present because it is a by-product of something else, a something else that is essential

 And a similar question, what if light did not move at a constant speed?
-This in itself does not seem to be essential for life to form

 So this too could perhaps suggest that the reason for the constant speed of light is a by-product of a something else, a something else that is essential